WAMCon 2018 SPEAKERS LIST

 As the Managing Director and owner of moshtix and The Ticket Group, Harley is well respected in the industry with more than 16 years’ ticketing experience with major music, sport and theatrical events around the world.
 Harley leads an extremely skilled moshtix team, committed to giving the industry more than just a ticketing service with a highly personalised and flexible solution, which makes a positive and meaningful contribution to the music industry eco-system.

-Hayley began her career booking shows for mates and this quickly escalated into employment under Cool Perth Nights as a venue booker where she worked for seven years playing a major part in the expansion of the business from booking just one venue to a number of Perth’s now leading live music venues.
-During this time Hayley also established 360 Artist Logistics with co-owner Leon Kneebone.
-A company offering events crewing services as well as artist management services.
+Hayley is the director and co-owner of 360 Artist Logistics, a company offering events crewing services as well as artist management services.
 From here, Hayley built up a roster, which currently represents Melody Pool, Timothy Nelson, The Floors, Demon Days, Your Girl Pho, Jacob Diamond, Telete and Jamilla.
-Hayley works alongside these artists to establish long term and sustainable career paths and create valuable connections within the industry.
 As it stands, artists in the roster have achieved signings with Frontier Touring, The Harbour Agency, New World Artists and Beast Records and 360 has booked, programmed and executed dozens of successful and profitable National and International tours for their artists.
 All the while, Hayley has also been a touring musician and sessional violinist having performed on countless tours and recordings alongside the likes of The Wiggles, The Eagles, Jewel, Air Supply, Megan Washington, The Whitlams, Sheppard, Eskimo Joe and countless others and embarking on the occasional theatre tour.
-Hayley’s time playing in Timothy Nelson & The Infidels saw them scoop up an array of WAM awards including “Best Album”, “Best Pop Act” and “Best Folk Act” to name a few.
-It is this experience as the person on the ground that has contributed to developing the 360 ethos of creating financially viable and mentally sustainable opportunities for their artists.

 Jesse is the Director of The Music District and a founder and songwriter in These United States as well as Arc Life, who released 6 albums and performed live 1,200 times in the last decade, from SXSW and Glastonbury to Lollapalooza.
 Before music recaptured his heart, Elliott wrote books and speeches with economist Richard Florida, and co-founded a community nonprofit at the University of Iowa.
 With his company Range Music Ecosystems, he and co-founder, Dr. Bryce Merrill, researched and wrote the music strategies for the City of Denver and the State of Colorado, and brought together international thinkers on music and community for the City of Austin, the Denver Music Summit, the Biennial of the Americas, and others.
 He moved to Fort Collins in 2016 to open and direct the Music District for Bohemian Foundation.